valkey-io/valkey-doc/docs/data-types/hashes.md

 ## Limits

 Every hash can store up to 4,294,967,295 (2^32 - 1) field-value pairs.
-In practice, your hashes are limited only by the overall memory on the VMs hosting your Redis deployment.
+In practice, your hashes are limited only by the overall memory on the VMs hosting your Valkey deployment.